-Spa Junkie has just had a facial at Pennyhill Park Spa in Bagshot, Surrey.
+Spa Junkie has just completed her first day at Pennyhill Park Hotel and Spa in Surrey.

 Spa Junkie pays for all her own travel, treatments and accommodation.